 1/4 red onion, medium slices

 Heat a cast-iron skillet (or heavy bottom skillet) on medium-high for a minute or so.
 Add olive oil and heat until oil is shimmering.
 Put the seitan in the hot skillet making sure it is a single layer.
 Work in batches if your pan is not large enough.
 Leave the seitan to cook until crispy, about 4 minutes.
 Flip the pieces and cook for another 4 minutes.
 Remove from the pan and repeat with the remaining seitan.
 Set aside.

 Toast a flatbread or pita.
 I usually do this with tongs over a gas flame but I like to live on the edge.
 Using a hot pan is far safer.
-You could also place on a sheet pan in a 400° F oven while you were cooking the seitan.
+You could also place it on a sheet pan in a 400° F oven while you were cooking the seitan.